awesome-astra/docs/docs/pages/astra/astra-cli.md

 11. List Regions

 For database creation or regions management, the region name is expected.
-Depending on the cloud provider provider needed or even the Astra service the region name are not exactly the same.
+Depending on the cloud provider needed or even the Astra service, the region names are not exactly the same.

 With Astra CLI, one can list every available regions per service.